datumorphism/datumorphism.github.io/content/til/data/bigquery-generate-continuous-dates-as-a-column.md

 tags:
 - Data Warehouse
 - Big Query
-excerpt: Generate a table with a column of continuous dates
+summary: Generate a table with a column of continuous dates
 ---